20 Staple Pantry Items for Making Cheap Meals

 13. Peanut Butter

-Peanut butter is certainly one of those food items that most families can’t live without, especially if you have children who love eating peanut butter and jelly just about every day of the week.
-Or maybe you’re the guilty culprit that eats it by the spoonful for a snack in the middle of the night?
-Whatever the case may be, peanut butter is a great source of protein at a rather low price.
+Peanut butter is undoubtedly one of those food items that most families can’t live without, especially if you have children who love eating peanut butter and jelly just about every day of the week.
+Or maybe you’re the guilty culprit who eats it by the spoonful for a snack in the middle of the night?
+Whatever the case, peanut butter is a great source of protein at a relatively low price.

 14. Bread